Your blog, your books, or your presence on social media are all open targets for people with negative attitudes.

 It takes a little bit of extra time to check your email for new comments and to approve them.
 But the upside is that you can keep your blog comments positive, or at least reasonable.

-Remember, it’s your blog, and it’s not an open forum for nasty people, spammers and people with an axe to grind.
+Remember, it’s your blog, and it’s not an open forum for nasty people, spammers, and people with an axe to grind.

 Never feel guilty about taking control and allowing only the comments you are happy to have on your blog.

 It doesn’t mean that you are going to block every comment that disagrees with you.
-But you can keep it to sensible, rational and productive criticism.
+But you can keep it to sensible, rational, and productive criticism.

 When you reply to comments, maintain your online image as a positive person.
-Never get into a heated debate or resort to any form of personal offence on your blog with a negative person.
+Never get into a heated debate or resort to any form of personal offense on your blog with a negative person.
 Even if you feel awfully offended.

 Remember, it’s your blog, and you always have the delete or trash button option for any unwelcome comments.